fsprojects/FSharp.Json/README.md

 When record type instance is serialized into JSON members names are used as JSON fields names.
 In some scenarios the JSON should have different fields names then F# record type.
-This page describes how FSharp.Json library provides JSON customization abilities.
+This section describes how FSharp.Json library provides JSON customization abilities.

 #### Change JSON field name